AverageHoarder/lyrict/README.md

 ### Output from -h:

 ```
-usage: lyrict.py [-h] [-d [DIRECTORY]] [--delete] [-e EXTENSIONS [EXTENSIONS ...]] [--export] [-l] [--log_path [LOG_PATH]] -m {export,import,mp3tag,test} [-o]
+usage: lyrict.py [-h] [-d [DIRECTORY]] [--delete] [-e EXTENSIONS [EXTENSIONS ...]] [--export] [-l]
-                 [-p] [-s] [--standardize]
+                 [--log_path [LOG_PATH]] -m {export,import,mp3tag,test} [-o] [-p] [-s] [--standardize]

-Test .lrc and .txt lyrics for broken links, embed synced and unsynced lyrics into tags or extract them from tags to files.
+Test .lrc and .txt lyrics for broken links, embed synced and unsynced lyrics into tags or extract them from tags to
+files.

 options:
   -h, --help            show this help message and exit
   -d [DIRECTORY], --directory [DIRECTORY]
                         Test, Import, mp3tag: The directory to scan for .lrc and .txt files.
-Export: Directory to scan for music files.
+Export: Directory to scan
+                        for music files.
   --delete              Import: After successful import, deletes external .lrc and .txt files from disk.
+Export: After
-Export: After successful export, deletes LYRICS, SYLT
+                        successful export, deletes LYRICS, SYLT and USLT tags from mp3 files and LYRICS and
-                        and USYLT tags from mp3 files and LYRICS and UNSYNCEDLYRICS tags from flac files.
+                        UNSYNCEDLYRICS tags from flac files.
   -e EXTENSIONS [EXTENSIONS ...], --extensions EXTENSIONS [EXTENSIONS ...]
                         Test, Import, mp3tag: List of song extensions the script will look for, default: flac and mp3.
-Export: Song extensions that will be
-                        scanned for embedded lyrics, default flac and mp3
+                        Export: Song extensions that will be scanned for embedded lyrics, default flac and mp3
   --export              Export embedded lyrics of flac and mp3 files.
-Synced lyrics (LYRICS, SYLT) to .lrc and unsynced lyrics (UNSYNCEDLYRICS/USLT) to .txt
+Synced lyrics (LYRICS, SYLT) to .lrc and
-                        files.
-Requires mutagen, use "pip3 install mutagen" to install it
+                        unsynced lyrics (UNSYNCEDLYRICS/USLT) to .txt files.
+Requires mutagen, use "pip3 install
+                        mutagen" to install it
-  -l, --log             Test, mp3tag: Log filepaths (lyric and music extension) to "lyrict_results.log". "-ll" logs each filetype separately (lrc_flac.log,
+  -l, --log             Test, mp3tag: Log filepaths (lyric and music extension) to "lyrict_results.log". "-ll" logs
-                        txt_mp3.log...) instead.
-Import, Export: log embedding/exporting results to "lyrict_import_results"/"lyrict_export_results"
+                        each filetype separately (lrc_flac.log, txt_mp3.log...) instead.
+Import, Export: log
+                        embedding/exporting results to "lyrict_import_results"/"lyrict_export_results"
   --log_path [LOG_PATH]
                         The directory to save logs to when used with -l or -ll, defaults to "."
   -m {export,import,mp3tag,test}
-                        Mode, use 'test' to only log linked/unlinked songs to console or to file(s) when used with -l or -ll.
-Use 'mp3tag' to embed external
+                        Mode, use 'test' to only log linked/unlinked songs to console or to file(s) when used with -l
-                        lyrics (.txt/.lrc) in audio tags via mp3tag.
-Use 'import' to embed external lyrics (.txt/.lrc) in audio tags via mutagen.
-Use 'export'
+                        or -ll.
+Use 'mp3tag' to embed external lyrics (.txt/.lrc) in audio tags via mp3tag.
+Use
+                        'import' to embed external lyrics (.txt/.lrc) in audio tags via mutagen.
+Use 'export' to
-                        to export embedded tags to external files (.lrc/.txt) via mutagen.
+                        export embedded tags to external files (.lrc/.txt) via mutagen.
   -o, --overwrite       mp3tag: Overwrite/recreate the mp3tag actions to reflect changes made in the config section.
-Import: Purge and overwrite existing
+                        Import: Purge and overwrite existing embedded lyrics tags (LYRICS/UNSYNCEDLYRICS/SYLT/USLT)
-                        embedded lyrics tags (LYRICS/UNSYNCEDLYRICS/SYLT/USLT) Export: Overwrite the content of existing .lrc/.txt files.
+                        Export: Overwrite the content of existing .lrc/.txt files.
   -p, --progress        Show progress bars.
 Useful for huge directories.
-Requires tqdm, use "pip3 install tqdm" to install it.
+Requires tqdm, use "pip3 install tqdm" to
+                        install it.
   -s, --single_folder   Test, Import, mp3tag: Only scans a single folder for .lrc and .txt files, no subdirectories.
-Export: Only scans a single folder for
+                        Export: Only scans a single folder for music files.
-                        music files.
-  --standardize         Import/Export: Ensure "[00:00.000]TEXT" formatting for lines in synced lyrics instead of "[0:00.000]TEXT" or "[00:00.00] TEXT".
+  --standardize         Import/Export: standardize and fix timestamps of synced lyrics to `[mm:ss.xxx]text`,
+                        `[hh:mm:ss.xxx]text`, `[mm:ss]text` or `[hh:mm:ss]text` formats (depending on their source
+                        format)
 ```

 ### More elaborate explanations of the modes and arguments: